iameduard01/vectors-environment/README.md

 # vectors_environment

-  You cand put how much vectors you want and get their sum and others.
+  You can put how much vectors you want and get their sum and others.